TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 15/John 15.21.md

 ---

-But all these things will they do unto you for my name's sake, because they know not him that sent me.
+But all these things will they do to you for my name's sake, because they don't know him who sent me.